hawkrobe/connector_cogsci/README.md

 To run the R Notebook, follow [these instructions](https://www.rstudio.com/products/rstudio/download/) to download and open the RStudio IDE.

+# Data

+For more information about the data used in this project, see this [OSF repository](https://osf.io/haes8/).

 # Citation:

 Kumar, A., Garg, K., Hawkins, R.D.
 (2021).
 Contextual flexibility guides communication in a cooperative language game. *Proceedings of the 43rd Annual Conference of the Cognitive Science Society.*